groc-prog/pyneo4j-ogm/README.md

 print(developer.other_property.nodes) # []
 ```

-> **Note**: The `auto_fetch_nodes` and `auto_fetch_models` setting is only available for classes which inherit from the `NodeModel` class.
+> **Note**: The `auto_fetch_nodes` and `auto_fetch_models` parameters are only available for classes which inherit from the `NodeModel` class.

 #### Model.find_many() <a name="model-find-many"></a>

-The `find_many()` method can be used to find a multiple nodes or relationships in the graph.
+The `find_many()` method can be used to find multiple nodes or relationships in the graph.
 This method always returns a list of instances/dictionaries or an empty list if no results were found.

 ##### Filters <a name="model-find-many-filters"></a>